Shut the Front Door! And Other Must-Have Photos for Your Home Listing

 Homes facing:

-• East need photos in the morning, within two hours of sunrise.
+- East needs photos in the morning, within two hours of sunrise.

-• North need to calculate the time of day when the most sunshine lightens on your house.
-If there is not direct sunlight, a bright day will be your best bet.
+- North needs to calculate the time of day when the most sunshine lightens on your house.
+If there is no direct sunlight, a bright day will be your best bet.

 Military spouse and Help-U-Sell Grein Group agent in Stafford, Virginia, Cindy Miller, offered her experience as to the importance of strong photos for listings and recommended these tips:

-• Load photographs logically as you would enter the home: outside shot of the house, entryway, foyer, living room, kitchen, and so on.
-She says to be especially mindful of the importance of a welcoming, well maintained, and purposefully painted front door.
-It can be a major point of reference for someone when trying to recall a home they have seen amongst many.
+- Load photographs logically as you would enter the home: outside shot of the house, entryway, foyer, living room, kitchen, and so on.
+She says to be especially mindful of the importance of a welcoming, well-maintained and purposefully painted front door.
+It can be a major point of reference for someone when trying to recall a home they have seen among many.

 Guides, tips, and suggestions from Resources and blog posts at MBO will help buyers, sellers, and renters learn to achieve attractive and high quality photographs of the most desired views of their properties.